 EDUC: LANGUAGE & LITERACY (READ)

-READ 420 - TEACHING READING IN THE ELEMENTARY SCHOOL
+READ 420 - TEACHING LITERACY IN K-8 EDUCATION

 Theoretical approaches to teaching reading.
 Methods for implementing curricular theory through review of texts and materials.
 Research and evaluation issues.

-READ 432 - STRATEGIES AND MATERIALS FOR TEACHING READING, WRITING, AND LANGUAGE
+READ 432 - INTENSIVE ADVANCED STRATEGIES/MATERIALS FOR READING, WRITING, AND LANGUAGE

 Strategies and materials in word recognition, word analysis, comprehension, and vocabulary development to meet specific instructional needs of students.
 25 clock hours clinical experience.